 Classes for Kids, Teens & AdultsThe Springfield Art Museum offers classes in a variety of media for kids, teens and adults.
-Autumn classes run from Sept.
-27 through Nov.
-19.
+Winter classes will run from January 24 until March 18.
+Schedule and registration details will be available shortly, so please check back!

 Click here for more information and to see a class schedule.